 Yoga and Meditation

 In yoga, stretching, breathing and meditation relax the body and calm the mind.
-Positive Sobriety Institute has a very special yoga instructor who guides our patients through gentle poses, long stretches and deep breathing exercises.
 Yoga helps people feel better physically, through moving and stretching muscles and ligaments that perhaps haven’t been used in a long time.
 But the practice of yoga in addiction treatment isn’t focused as much on exercise as on healing.
 Yoga helps people learn to regard themselves with compassion.
 Yoga helps with being present in the moment, instead of dwelling on shame and regret.

 Binaural beats is a form of therapy known as “brainwave entrainment” that studies suggest may lift the mood and reduce feelings of stress and anxiety.
 Binaural beats involve listening to a different tone in each ear via headphones.
 The brain processes the two tones as a single, new tone that wouldn’t normally be heard.
 For example, if you wanted to tune your brain to a 7 Hz frequency, you could play 200 Hz in your right ear, and 207 Hz in your left ear.
 The brain will compensate for the difference between the two and produce a third tone at 7 Hz.
 The particular frequency chosen can be used to create the brainwave patterns that occur when people are meditating, or to induce a brain state conducive to relaxation.